KMurphs/Tutorials/README.md

 Start up the Kubernetes cluster with Minikube, giving it some extra resources.

-`minikube start --memory 8000 --cpus 2 --kubernetes-version v1.11.0`
+`minikube start --vm-driver="hyperv" --memory=2048 --cpus=2 --hyperv-virtual-switch="minikube-wir" --v=7 --alsologtostderr -p kubernetes-ci-cd-minikube-vm`

 #### Step2

 Enable the Minikube add-ons Heapster and Ingress.

-`minikube addons enable heapster; minikube addons enable ingress`
+`minikube addons enable heapster -p kubernetes-ci-cd-minikube-vm` `minikube addons enable ingress -p kubernetes-ci-cd-minikube-vm`

 #### Step3

 View the Minikube Dashboard, a web UI for managing deployments.

-`minikube service kubernetes-dashboard --namespace kube-system`
+`minikube dashboard -p kubernetes-ci-cd-minikube-vm`

 #### Step4

 Deploy the public nginx image from DockerHub into a pod.
 Nginx is an open source web server that will automatically download from Docker Hub if it’s not available locally.

+`kubectl get pods --all-namespaces`
 `kubectl run nginx --image nginx --port 80`

 #### Step5